11th Biennial Conference Programme

 John Condrun (Nottingham), ‘Travel narratives as chronicles of experience: two Italo-French examples from the early years of Louis XIV’s personal rule

-Sandra Toffolo (Trento), ‘Travellers and government officials: Attempts at regulating the presence of pilgrims in Renaissance Venice’
+Sandra Toffolo (Italian-German Historical Institute, Trento), ‘Travellers and government officials: Attempts at regulating the presence of pilgrims in Renaissance Venice’

 Andrew Steels (Warwick), ‘English Merchants Navigating Issues of Cross-Cultural Marriage in the Late Seventeenth Century Levant: Three Connected Controversies’

-Lanyu Chen (Cambridge), ‘Flatterers or Friends: Uncovering the hiding friendship in Thomas May’s Cleopatra’
+Lanyu Chen (Cambridge), ‘Flatterers or Friends: Uncovering Hidden Friendship in Thomas May’s Cleopatra’

 Millie Randall (Galway), ‘Flirting and Predicting the Future in Late Seventeenth-Century Miscellanies’